Esri/cityengine-sdk/examples/prt4maya/README_linux_osx.md

 - See "General Software Requirements - Linux or MacOSX, to compile SDK extensions"
 - Autodesk Maya 2016 **including the development kit** (devkit)
-- Note: on linux, this only works with a node-locked CityEngine license

 BUILD INSTRUCTIONS